jwoLondon/30dayMapChallenge/d17Zones.md

     geoFeatureCollection (List.map geom zones)
 ```

-This allows us to overlay the wedges representing territorial claims on the Antartica map:
+This allows us to overlay the wedges representing territorial claims on the Antarctica map:

 ```elm {l v}
 antarcticaZones : Spec